Pranit5895/Java-Programming/README.md

 # How to Contribute
 1. Fork the repo and clone it in your local machine.
 2. Create branch with your name
+3. For each problem solution you wish to add.
+First create folder of the with the problem name and add solution file with your name.
+For example Pranit.cpp
+4. Create pull request and wait for reviewing and merging